zerc/mongo-python-driver/doc/faq.rst

 in BSON.
 Additionally, this query now matches subdocuments with additional keys besides "a" and "b", whereas the previous query required an exact match.

-The second solution is to use a :class:`~bson.son.SON` to specify the key order:
+The second solution is to use a `.SON` to specify the key order:

 .. doctest:: key-order